 Copy permalink to share

 Elephantopus nudatus A. Gray.
-Coastal Plain Elephant’s-foot.
-Phen: Late Jul-Sep.
-Hab: Woodlands and woodland borders, wet pine flatwoods, mesic pine flatwoods.
-Dist: DE south to n. peninsular FL, west to e.
-TX and AR, primarily on the Coastal Plain; south into n.
-South America.
+Common name: Coastal Plain Elephant’s-foot.
+Phenology: Late Jul-Sep.
+Habitat: Woodlands and woodland borders, wet pine flatwoods, mesic pine flatwoods.
+Distribution: DE south to n. peninsular FL, west to e.
+TX and AR, primarily on the Coastal Plain.

 Links to other floras: = Elephantopus nudatus - FNA19